lenny-osp/pubsub-workflow/README.md

 * 202
 * 204

 To send a negative acknowledgment for the message, return any other status code.
 If you send a negative acknowledgment or the acknowledgment deadline expires, Pub/Sub resends the message.
+Pub/Sub will retry until the defined max deliver attempts limit is reached.
+After that, the message will be delivered to the dead letter queue defined for the subscription.
+For example, a subscription is defined for the shipmentunpack service here: https://github.com/otto-ec/backfish_resy_gcp/blob/a2e94a22222e3a4c7bbc2fde6308c01cd8644943/terraform/shipmentunpack/subscribtion.tf#L1-L12.

 ## ReSy pubsub workflow

 [workflow.drawio](eventmessage-flow.drawio ':include :type=code')

+**To be done: Add description of the workflow**